 - Wear two pairs of gloves at the same time for extra protection.

-- If your water is super hot, you might be able to lower the temperature at the hot water heater to a more reasonable hot.
+- If your water is super hot, you might be able to lower the temperature on the hot water heater to a more reasonable temperature.